Feature Flags - More control with fewer releases

 It is a common need to manage features based on different criteria such as authorization level, subscription tier, or grouping users for beta tests and A/B tests.
 Traditionally, this is handled by embedding control mechanisms directly into the code or configuration files.

-However, in this article, we'll discuss how we transitioned from the code and config method to using feature flags.
-This shift allowed us to have more precise control over features, Marking significant enhancement to our development process and autonomy to our Product owner, Sales and Customer success team.
+However, in this article, we'll discuss how we transitioned from the code and config method to implementing feature flags.
+This shift allowed us to detache code releases from feature releases and have more precise control over features, Marking significant enhancement to our development process and autonomy to our Product owner, Sales and Customer success team.

 How we used to manage our features